getify/You-Dont-Know-JS/scope-closures/ch7.md

 fns[2]();   // 2
 ```

-Since we're using `let`, 3 `i`'s are created, one for each loop, so the closure *just works* as expected.
+Since we're using `let`, 3 `i`'s are created, one for each loop, so each of the 3 closures *just work* as expected.

 ### Common Closures